569 lines

 <p class="john">JOHN: or like, even non-existentially. i guess even

-in straightforward non-metatextual-jerkoff terms it’s also not your
+in straightforward non-metatextual-jerkoff terms its also not your

 fault your wife was treating you like shit?</p>